patri0t86/ACManager/README.md

 3. To start/stop the bot, simply toggle the *Start/Stop* checkbox in the *Config* tab of the *Bot Manager*.

 ## Assumptions

-- Your characters know Summon Primary Portal 1.
-- Your characters know Summon Secondary Portal 1.
-- Your characters have wands equipped.
-- Your characters have components.

 The bot does handle mana management, but then it also assumes: